 Your local homebrew or winemaking supply shop is likely to have a few books on mead-making.
 If you're going to start making mead, you'll want to read with a critical eye, and preferably read more than one source.
 Some of the books available recommend techniques and ingredients that are questionable at best.
 Here are a few books we like:

-to this page since March, 2002.
+You are visitor number to this page since March, 2002.